Lynnne-M/Lynnne-M/README.md

 ## Hi there 👋

- ▪ 🔭 I’m currently exploring more in tech
+ ▪ 🔭 I’m exploring more in Data Science
  ▪ 🌱 I’m open to learning and relearning
 <!--
 **Lynnne-M/Lynnne-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.